September 14 2023

 The Envol Award aims to:

-- recognize actions that promote cultural diversity
+- recognize actions that promote the diversity of dance practices

 - provide tangible support to the recipient